-A quick and easy recipe for homemade ranch dressing, featuring mayonnaise, sour cream, minced garlic and a simple mix of dried and fresh herbs.
+A quick and easy recipe for homemade ranch dressing, featuring mayonnaise, sour cream, and a simple mix of dried and fresh herbs.

 Before we get into how to make ranch dressing (which is ridiculously simple by the way), let’s talk about what’s in it.